-4.7.
+4.9.
 Closing schools

-- 4.7.1.
-When a school closes, other than through conversion to academy status, any balance (whether surplus or deficit) reverts to the Council.
-The net balances of closed schools, after taking account of continuing costs for the financial year (e.g. redundancy and security costs) will be allocated to the new and reorganised schools that receive the pupils who would otherwise have attended the closing schools, pro rata to the number of pupils taken. - 4.7.2.
+- 4.9.1.
+The final balance of a closing school reverts to the Council and cannot be transferred to any other school except where a balance transfers to an academy where a school converts to academy status under section 4(1)(a) of the Academies Act 2010 and Academy Conversions (Transfer of School Surpluses) Regulations 2013. - 4.9.2.
 When a school is under notice to become a sponsored academy, the Council reserves the right to put "ordering controls" into place.
-Ordering Controls involve the need for prior approval from the HOF's staff for orders or payments above a threshold, or the employment of supply cover or the making of new appointments.
+Ordering Controls involve the need for prior approval from the Director of Finance's staff for orders or payments above a threshold, or the employment of supply cover or the making of new appointments.
 Such ordering controls are designed to minimise the risks of schools converting to academy status with a deficit balance.
 They will be carried out in a manner that should cause minimal disruption to the school.